Subscribe to channels

 Difference between Notifications and Subscriptions Feed

-Subscriptions feed, available on both mobile and desktop, is where you can see all recently uploaded videos from your subscriptions.
+Subscriptions feed, available on both mobile and a computer, will show all recently uploaded videos from your subscriptions.

-Notifications let you know when there are new videos and updates from your subscriptions via email or push notifications on mobile.
-When you subscribe to a channel, you’ll automatically get occasional notifications with highlights of activity.
+Notifications tell you when there are new videos and updates from your subscriptions.
+We’ll send emails, notifications on mobile, or inbox notifications on your computer.
+When you subscribe to a channel, you’ll automatically get personalized notifications with highlights of activity.

-To get all notifications from a subscribed channel, tap the bell icon .
-Your icon will change to a ringing bell icon to indicate that you've selected all notifications.
+To get all notifications from a subscribed channel, tap the Notification bell .
+The bell will then change to a ringing bell to indicate that you've selected all notifications.